gnwncpta/count-character/README.md

 You will struggle hard for it if you first time doing it.

-Made with <3 by Gunawan Cipta
+Made with <3 by Gunawan Cipta.

 Don't forget follow my instagram @coocaainne